 Becoming a Patriot

-JC accepts students who are motivated to meet the rigor of college-prep work, eager to learn and succeed in an academic environment and whose personal qualities make them a good fit for our community.
-High school candidates are evaluated on:
+JC accepts students who are motivated to meet the rigor of college-prep work, eager to learn and succeed in an academic environment, and whose personal qualities make them a good fit for our community.
+Candidates are evaluated on: